Yield vs Capital Growth

 Property investment is all about yield and capital growth.
 Would you prefer Yield? or Growth? or Both?

 While we all want the best of both worlds, high yield AND capital growth are usually mutually exclusive.
 You get one or the other, not both.
 Although, under rare circumstances, you might be lucky enough to get both.

 So, which one is better?
 High Yield or Capital Growth?

 There are no right or wrong answers to this.
 It all depends on the investor's personal and financial circumstances.
 Throw in a mix of preferred investment strategies, and you would end up with 101 different right answers for 101 different people.

 High Rental Yield, also known as a positively-geared or cash-flow positive property, is when the rental income is sufficient to pay for its interest, and expenses.
-The investment property is paying for itself, and it may even produce excess cash.
+The investment property is essentially paying for itself, and it may even produce excess cash.
 Such properties are providing constant income, and has less impact on your borrowing capacity.
 The downside is, such properties tend to have low capital growth potential.
 There is less capital gains (and thus less capital gains tax).

 So, whilst it is possible to have both strong capital growth and a high rental yield, it is very rare.
 It is often a choice between one or the other.
-And what you choose, or what is best for you, comes down to what best fits your objectives, risk profile and what you can affordable.
+And what you choose, or what is best for you, comes down to what best fits your property buying objectives, risk profile and what you can affordable.